kotjuz/Price_tax_calculator/README.md

+# Concurrent Price Tax Calc

-Simple Golang project, that calculates prices with different tax rates.
-Project made to practice Go concepts - channels, goroutines, interfaces, packages etc.
+A simple Go program for **concurrently calculating prices with various tax rates**, with a limit on the number of simultaneous downloads (*workers*).
+This project is made to practice Go concepts - interfaces, packages, concurrency using goroutines, channels etc.

+---

+## Features

+- Reads prices from a file
+- Concurrent calculating prices with a tax
+- Saves calculated prices into a JSON file

+---